 • Your personal narrative or short story is no more than 600 words long, typed in 12-point font, and double-spaced.

 • Your teacher has your final draft in a Word document.

-• Your account lets you read past winners and any of the other thousands of literary works published in Narrative.
+• Your account has been created using your school email address.
 Don’t forget to sign up for Narrative before submitting your final draft to your teachers.